[1] 1 2 3 4

 Operations are applied to each element of a vector without the need to loop through them.
 This separates R from other programming languages and makes it most suited to manipulation and graphical presentation of data.

-Vectors do not have a dimension: there is no column
+Vectors do not have a dimension: there is no column or row vector.
+Unlike mathematical vectors there is no difference between column or row orientation.

-Vectors are created with c
+Vectors are created with c, meaning “combine”:

 ## [1] 1 2 3 4 5 6 7 8